This little stewpot carries a very early Dehillerin stamp that I had never seen before.

-The story begins in 1860 with Lagaldie frères, a chaudronnerie et quincaillerie at 1 Rue Montmartre (and 5 and 34 Rue Pagevin).
-The business ran until October 1882 when it was acquired by Maison Personne, a hotel and restaurant supplier operated by the partnership Bastid & Fonrouge.
-Bastid & Fonrouge continued to run Lagaldie at 1 Rue Montmartre for three more years until 1885, when they moved their business to 39 Rue de l’Arbre Sec and sold the Rue Montmartre property to Eugène Dehillerin.
+The story begins in 1860 with Lagaldie frères, a chaudronnerie et quincaillerie at 1 Rue Montmartre.
+Lagaldie acquired Personne at 5 and 34 Rue Pagevin around 1870, and ran until October 1882 when it was acquired by Bastid & Fonrouge, a hotel and restaurant supplier.
+Bastid & Fonrouge continued to run Lagaldie at 1 Rue Montmartre for three more years until 1885, when they moved their business to 39 Rue de l’Arbre Sec and sold the Rue Montmartre property to Eugène de Hillerin.

-So, looking at the stamp in light of this history, I have overlaid the words that I think are there: “ANCT MSON PERSONNE” (for anciennement [formerly] Maison Personne), “SUCCESSEUR LAGALDIE”, and 1.R.MONTMARTRE PARIS.
+Thanks to readers Alexrander and Joe W., I have a more clear example of this stamp for comparison so you can see the actual wording.
+It reads “ANCNE MSON PERSONNE” (for ancienne [old] Maison Personne), “SUCR DE LAGALDIE” (successeur for “successor”) and 1.R.MONTMARTRE PARIS.
 And in the middle, for the first time, “E. DEHILLERIN” — I wonder if he would ever have guessed that his name would continue for another 135 years!

 It’s just a charming little pot.
 At 20cm in diameter — just under 8 inches — it’s about as big as the largest saucepan in a matched set.
 It’s 2mm at the rim but I suspect the base is a bit thicker, as is often the case with antique pots and pans like this.